codemod-com/docs/blog/2023-9-25dream-migration/index.md

 There are three ways to discover the list of codemods:

-1. Codemod Discovery panel in Intuita's VS Code extension
+1. Codemod Discovery panel in Codemod's VS Code extension
-2. Running the Intuita CLI command: intuita list
+2. Running the Codemod CLI command: intuita list
-3. Exploring the public [Code Registry repository](https://github.com/intuita-inc/codemod-registry) on GitHub.
+3. Exploring the public [Code Registry repository](https://github.com/codemod-com/codemod-registry) on GitHub.

 After executing the recipe or codemods, you'll notice that most of the migration work has been automated.